By Linda Pashaj

 Sales and marketing activities are intended to create demand for room inventory.
 First and foremost, your website is your primary promotional platform.
 If it’s difficult to navigate or making a booking is complicated, you will lose sales.
 Room descriptions should be clear, concise, and appealing, featuring high-quality photos and a simple, fast booking and payment process.
 Bear in mind that a high proportion of travelers use smartphones and tablets to search for and book hotels today, so website content must be mobile-friendly.

 In addition, hoteliers can activate a range of marketing channels like metasearch, cost-per-click advertising, email marketing, and social media to generate demand.
 Create packages and promotions to promote premium room types and bundle ancillary services like breakfast and parking to increase average spending.
+Take advantage of split inventory and advertise your unique room offerings across channels.
 Work closely with the sales department to identify key dates and create promotions to attract business from group bookings and corporate accounts.

 Prior to arrival or upon check-in, an upsell program can generate incremental revenue and boost occupancy for premium rooms and suites.
 Rather than let these rooms sit empty, offer complimentary upgrades to surprise and delight your guests.